aheissenberger/scanner-programmer/README.md

 ## Features

-* create a list of barecode to preset the device
+* create a list of barecodes to program the device
   ![Edit Mode](doc/edit.png)
 * present on barecode after each other with a predefined delay to program the scanner
   ![Program Mode](doc/present.png)